untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 1. Sets `tileComp.state = .parsing`; reserves a slot in `activeTileLoads`.
 2. Creates a dedicated child *mesh entity* under the tile stub (`capturedMeshEntityId`) inside `withWorldMutationGate`.
 This guarantees `unloadTile`'s `collectTileDescendants` always has at least one child to destroy, regardless of how many submeshes the tile contains.
 3. Registers `capturedMeshEntityId → tileEntityId` in `meshEntityToTileEntity` for O(1) OCC upload counter updates.
-4. Spawns a Swift `Task` calling `setEntityMeshAsync(entityId: capturedMeshEntityId, streamingPolicy: .auto)`.
+4. Spawns a Swift `Task` calling `setEntityMeshAsync(entityId: capturedMeshEntityId, streamingPolicy: .auto, blockRenderLoop: false)`.
    - `.auto` policy: the admission gate chooses `fullLoad` (parse + immediate GPU upload) or `outOfCore` (parse to CPU heap, upload stubs via `StreamingComponent`) based on tile file size and available RAM.
+   - `blockRenderLoop: false` — tile parses do **not** hold the `AssetLoadingGate` open.
+Without this, concurrent tile parses would keep `isLoadingAny == true` for their full duration, freezing `visibleEntityIds` updates and stalling the render loop.
+LOD and HLOD loads also use `blockRenderLoop: false` for the same reason.
 5. Completion callback (fires on the main thread):
    - **Zombie-state guard** — checks `tc.state == .parsing`.
 If `unloadTile` ran while the parse was in flight, the state will be `.unloading`.
 The callback discards the result, destroys the pre-created child entity, and returns without marking the tile loaded.
    - On confirmed `.parsing`: transitions to `.parsed`, seeds `totalOCCStubs` from `countOCCDescendants`.
    - **fullLoad path** (`occCount == 0`): all geometry is immediately GPU-resident.
 The callback:
      1. Calls `setEntityStaticBatchComponent` to tag the entity hierarchy for cell-based static batching.
-     2. Calls `queueResidencyEventsForRenderDescendants` to queue `AssetResidencyChangedEvent` for every render-ready entity, so the batching system picks them up on the next `flushEvents()` call.
-     3. Calls `BatchingSystem.shared.notifyTileParsedEntities(_:)` with the set of render descendant IDs.
-This tells the batching system to **bypass the quiescence delay** for these entities — their cells will be promoted to `batchPending` on the very next `tick()` instead of waiting for the normal quiescence window.
+     2. Calls `BatchingSystem.shared.notifyTileEntitiesResident(_:)` with the set of render descendant IDs.
+This single call replaces the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing — it directly registers the entities in the batching system's pending additions and marks them for quiescence bypass, avoiding the per-entity event storm through `SystemEventBus`.
 See [Tile-Local Batch Promotion](batchingSystem.md#tile-local-batch-promotion).
-   - **OCC path** (`occCount > 0`): `setEntityStaticBatchComponent` is called but residency events are not explicitly queued — they fire automatically as each OCC stub completes its GPU upload.
+   - **OCC path** (`occCount > 0`): `setEntityStaticBatchComponent` is called but residency notifications are not sent — they fire automatically as each OCC stub completes its GPU upload via the normal `handleResidencyChange` flow.
 The normal quiescence delay applies to keep the batch from rebuilding after each individual stub upload.
    - On failure: destroys child entity, increments `failureCount`, sets state to `.failed` (retry backoff).
    - **`defer { releaseActiveTileLoad }`** — the concurrency slot is freed on all exit paths.